hayleystevens/embedded_images/README.md

 # Embedded Image
-## The goal of this extension is to embedded images within a Tableau dashboard without using custom shapes.
+## The goal of this extension is to embed images within a Tableau dashboard without using custom shapes.

 There are a few issues adding images through custom shapes.
   * Using Custom shapes to add images drastically decreases the image quality.